 Similarly to hard water, iron water develops when it passes through rock that contains iron deposits.
-This leads to reddish orange water that causes stains in sinks and tubs, and produces an undesirable smell.
+Some minerals picked up in the water (such as iron) end up dissolving, while others turn into particles once they meet oxygen.
+If the water isn’t properly treated, it can lead to reddish orange water that causes stains in sinks, tubs and even clothing and produces an undesirable smell and taste.

 Water-Related Diseases: Arsenicosis – World Health Organization